 The Five Hindrances

-The winds that disturb the natural clarity of our heart-mind have been described as the five hindrances.
-Each hindrance has its own flavour and over the next five emails I’ll explore each hindrance.
+The mind states that disturb the natural clarity of our heart-mind have been described as the five hindrances.
+Each hindrance has its own flavour and over this set of five emails I’ll explore each hindrance.
 But first, to give an overview here are all five: